MetaluNet/Fraise/README.md

 -	ggee
 -	comport

+On Linux, you may need to add your user to the dialout group, to have read/write permissions on the USB device /dev/ttyACM0.
+Just do :
+`sudo adduser \[username\] dialout`
+then logout and re-login.

 For 64 bit linux, you also have to install 32 bit compatibility libraries.
 On Ubuntu14.04-64bit do :
 `sudo apt-get install libc6-i386`